Time-reversed Young's experiment: Deterministic, diffractionless second-order interference effect: Introduction

 Young’s double-slit experiment stands as a cornerstone in modern physics, bearing profound implications for our comprehension of the nature of light and matter.
 Originally conducted by Thomas Young \cite{1} in the early nineteenth century, this seminal experiment provided compelling evidence for the wave-like attributes of light through the observation of interference patterns produced by light traversing two closely spaced slits.
 This groundbreaking revelation challenged the prevalent notion of light solely as a particle and laid the foundation for the wave-particle duality \cite{2,3,4,5,6,7,8,9,10,11,12} concept—a keystone principle of quantum mechanics.
 Moreover, Young’s experiment elucidated the principles of superposition and coherence, bedrock tenets underpinning various domains of modern physics, including quantum mechanics and optics.
 Its significance transcends the realm of light, as similar interference phenomena have been observed with matter waves \cite{13,14,15,16,17,18,19,20,21,22,23,24}, reinforcing the unified nature of physics and complementarity interpretation of quantum mechanics.
 Thus, Young’s interference experiment remains indispensable in molding our understanding of the fundamental principles governing the behavior of light and matter, with far-reaching implications across diverse fields of scientific inquiry.

 On the other hand, the diffraction effect assumes a pivotal role in Young’s experiment, broadening our comprehension of wave behavior while simultaneously posing challenges in experimental precision.
 Positively, diffraction is intrinsic to the creation of the interference pattern observed in the experiment.
 As light passes through an aperture, it diffracts and spreads out into a succession of wavefronts.
 According to the Huygens-Fresnel principle, these wavefronts superpose and interfere with each other, engendering regions of constructive and destructive interference, which form the characteristic bright and dark fringes on the screen.
 Meanwhile, diffraction can present challenges in experimental setup and interpretation.
 The dispersion of light due to diffraction can obscure the interference pattern, diminishing the sharpness of the fringes and complicating measurements.
 Additionally, diffraction around the edges of the slits introduces high order maxima and minima, thereby confining the observable scale of the interference pattern.
-Despite these challenges, understanding and accounting for the diffraction effect are essential for accurate interpretation and application of the results derived from traditional Young’s experiment.
+Despite these challenges, understanding and accounting for the diffraction effect are essential for accurately interpreting and applying the results of any traditional Young’s experiment, whether using classical or quantum light sources.